spitsw/dev-docker/README.md

 # Docker based development environment
-This Ubuntu 18.04 based image provides an SSH based environment for developing applications.
-This image enabled quick deployment of a development environment without the need to install the regular development tools.
+This Ubuntu 18.04 based image provides an SSH environment for developing applications.
+This image enables quick deployment of a development environment without the need to install the regular development tools.

 Major languages pre-installed in the image include: